 When you want to lose fat without stripping away muscle, the trifecta is a clean diet, proper training, and the right supplementation.
 C4 Ripped is a pre-workout supplement that combines the explosive energy of C4 Original with ingredients specific to fat loss.
 This formula helps you train harder while supporting your body’s ability to burn fat.

-C4 On The Go is a new, pre-mixed pre-workout drink you can grab when you need it most.
+C4 Energy is a pre-mixed pre-workout drink you can grab when you need it most.
 Its formula boosts energy and focus, and its portable packaging makes it the perfect solution for pre-workout convenience.
 Just grab a fresh, icy-cold bottle and go workout!

 Canned, carbonated, and charged with the explosive energy and legendary performance of C4 Original, C4 On The Go Carbonated is the perfect fuel for your fitness journey.
 C4 On The Go Carbonated tastes amazing and contains zero sugar, zero calories, and zero total carbs.